Ivan Serov: Cultural references

 Serov makes a brief appearance at the beginning of Ian Fleming's 1957 James Bond novel From Russia, With Love.
 Fleming writes that he "was in every respect a bigger man than Beria" and that "he, with Bulganin and Khrushchev, now ruled Russia.
 One day, he might even stand on the peak, alone."
+Although his appearance was written out of the film adaptation of the same name, Serov would later coincidentally be portrayed by Die Another Day cast member Mikhail Gorevoy in the 2006 BBC docudrama series Space Race.

 Serov also briefly features in the 1950s novel Berlin by the German anti-Nazi writer Theodor Plievier, who lived in the USSR throughout the Hitler years.
 Plievier says Serov was nicknamed chramoi (which he translates as "Old Cripple Foot", хромой, 'lame', 'limping'), a reference to a supposed deformity (presumably a club foot).